chelseanbr/between-the-lines-hotels/README.md

 Next, I tried to build LSTM (long short-term memory) neural networks to further improve upon accuracy and confusion matrices.
 LSTM-based neural networks are widely known to be able to achieve high performance in tasks involving natural language processing.

 #### Due to the significant amount of time it takes to train neural networks, I used only 50% of my data.
-* Intitally, I had tried to use all of my data (1.2 million reviews), but it crashed my AWS EC2 Linux instance (c5.9xlarge, CPU only), so for this project I stuck to 50% of the data to make sure to get results by the project deadline.
+* Intitally, I had tried to use all of my data (1.2 million reviews), but it crashed my AWS EC2 Linux instance (c5.9xlarge, CPU only, no GPU), so for this project I stuck to 50% of the data to make sure to get results by the project deadline.

 #### Train/test/val data sizes: Train: 779120, Test: 243475, Val: 194780
 * Took 50pct of data - Train: 389560, Val: 97390, Test: 121737